TNO/Renaissance-Ada/README.md

 [Nexperia](https://nexperia.com) described during [the AdaCore Tech Days](https://events.adacore.com/eutechday2021) [how they benefit from one of the Renaissance libraries: the rejuvenation library.](https://www.youtube.com/watch?v=EHrd-9wgALM)

-## Related technologies
-* [HayStack-Ada](https://github.com/BurritoZz/Haystack-Ada) is a GNATStudio plug-in for AST-based Find and Replace.
-[HayStack-Ada](https://github.com/BurritoZz/Haystack-Ada) uses a re-implementation of the rejuvenation library in python.

 ## History
 The Renaissance approach was initially developed by [ESI](https://esi.nl) in public-private research projects together with [Thermo Fisher](https://thermofisher.com) and [Philips](http://philips.com).